 Along with that a lack of cross-function visibility also hampers inter-departmental performance.
 Non-compliance to obligations hurts revenue and increases the risk of penalties and litigations including, reputational damage, financial loss, and soured partner relationships.

 How does poor management of obligations impact Organizations?

-- Prevention of Revenue Loss – Average company leaks over 9% of its revenues annually due to contract related issues – IACCM
+Prevention of Revenue Loss – Average company leaks over 9% of its revenues annually due to contract related issues – IACCM

-- Improving off-contract spend – Market average 54% of spend is contract compliant; 66% transactions are contract compliant – Ardent Partners
+Improving off-contract spend – Market average 54% of spend is contract compliant; 66% transactions are contract compliant – Ardent Partners

-- Tracking of Compliance – Only 29% of organizations regularly collect data on the compliance with standards/scorecards by other part of the business or trading partners – IACCM
+Tracking of Compliance – Only 29% of organizations regularly collect data on the compliance with standards/scorecards by other part of the business or trading partners – IACCM

-How Obligationflow can improve compliance with contracts?
+How can Aavenir Obligationflow improve compliance with contracts?

-- Maximize Contract Value: Cost optimization & Revenue Recovery
+- Maximize Contract Value - Cost optimization & revenue recovery

 - Improve relationships with service providers

 - Ensure that the vendors comply with contract terms & conditions